ygqygq2/turbo-ai-rules/docs/user-guide/04-faq.md

 - 🔒 **Automatic Protection**: Sync automatically skips files with `80000-99999` prefix, no additional configuration needed

 > 💡 **Note**: The `80000-99999` prefix is **not mandatory**, it's just a **recommended naming convention** to avoid conflicts with auto-generated files.
-> If `protectUserRules` configuration is enabled (disabled by default), the extension will more intelligently detect user files.
+> If adapter's `enableUserRules` configuration is enabled (default: true), the extension will more intelligently detect user files.

 **Steps**: